Julien Rinaldi

 Rinaldi has also played for the Bradford Bulls, Sunshine Coast Sea Eagles, the Catalans Dragons and the Wakefield Trinity Wildcats.

 Background

 Rinaldi was born in Villeneuve-lès-Avignon, France.

 Playing career

 He was named in the France squad for the 2008 Rugby League World Cup.

 Rinaldi signed a one-month deal to play for the Wakefield Trinity Wildcats after returning from France.
 He then signed a new contract to remain with Wakefield Trinity until the end of the 2011 season.
+He played in the 2012 London Broncos season before retiring from Super League.